baileywickham/fuzzer/README.md

 # Fuzzer
+A fuzzing server which generates input using a markov chain.

-Built go 1.14 on Linux Mint
+Built using go 1.14 on Linux Mint

 See the **WAV** branch for half baked WAV tokenizing support.

-See the **mutation** branch for the mutation implimentation.

-See the mutation branch for an implimentation of mutation.

 ## Use